ncoevoet/ChanTracker/README.md

 # ChanTracker : a supybot plugin for ban tracking #

 This supybot plugin keeps records of channel mode changes in a sqlite database and permits management of them over time.
-It stores affected users, enabling deep searching through them, reviewing actives, editing duration, showing logs, marking/annotating them, etc
+It stores affected users, enabling deep searching through them, reviewing actives, editing duration, showing logs, marking/annotating them, etc.

-The plugin is used in various and large channels on freenode ( #bitcoin, #bitcoin-otc, #bitcoin-pricetalk, #defocus, #wrongplanet, #ubuntu-fr*,  + 40 french channels)
+The plugin is used in various and large channels on freenode (#bitcoin, #bitcoin-otc, #bitcoin-pricetalk, #defocus, #wrongplanet, #ubuntu-fr*, + 40 french channels)

 ## Commands ##